nartc/automapper-nartc/README.md

 - [x] Basic Mapping for nested classes
 - [x] Array/List Mapping
 - [x] Flattening
+- [x] ReverseMap - Very basic `reverseMapping` feature.
+Use for primitives models only if you can.

-> Please be advised that the current state of this library is for learning purposes and I'd appreciate any help/guides.
-Everything is still in beta and DO NOT USE in production.
+**NOTE: Please be advised that the current state of this library is for learning purposes and I'd appreciate any help/guides.
+Everything is still in beta and DO NOT USE in production.**

 #### Future features:

-- [ ] ReverseMap
 - [ ] Type Converters
 - [ ] Value Resolvers
 - [ ] Value Converters ?